Compliance Updates

 Furthermore, Delasport’s KYC and AML provider is a market leader that guarantees the highest level of compliance for all operators that choose to go on this route.

 Last, but not least, operators will feel Delasport’s support from the get-go all the way to establishing themselves as a market leader.
-Delasport is knowledgeable of the cultural and regional differences within Brazil and can address all localization needs before they arise.
+Delasport is knowledgeable of cultural and regional differences and can address all localization needs from the early stages of engagement.

 -